techidaily/site-article-helps/source/_posts/new-soundscapes-redefined-explore-affordable-methods-for-vocal-transformation.md

 * Sadly, in the event of network disruption, you cannot access the website.
 * Some of the features should have been enhanced, but because it is free, no harm is done.

-## Part4: Real-time voice changer with effects

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part4: Real-time voice changer with effects

 ### 1\.
 Voicemod \[Free Trial\]